mikewesthub/street_fleet/README.md

 `"redis", "~> 2.2"`
 `"pg", "~> 0.18.4"`

+#Run
+After pulling down the application run `bundle install`, `rake db:create`, and migrate the database using `rake db:migrate`.

 ##Tests
 All tests for this application are written in `Rspec` and can be run using the `rspec` command from the project directory.